Margaret Durrell: Early life

 Durrell was born in Kurseong, Bengal, in British India and brought up in India and England.
 In 1935, along with her brothers Gerald and Leslie, she accompanied her mother to a new home on Corfu, following her eldest brother, Lawrence, who had moved there a few months earlier with his first wife, Nancy Myers.
 Margo's mother, with Gerald and Leslie, returned to England by 1939 with the outbreak of World War II, but Margo decided that her real home was on Corfu and remained on the island, sharing a peasant cottage with some local friends.

 Marriages and wartime

-She met Jack Breeze, the chief flight engineer of an Imperial Airways flying boat, later the same year.
+Durrell met Jack Breeze, the chief flight engineer of an Imperial Airways flying boat, later the same year.
 At the time, Imperial Airways used Corfu as a waypoint between Africa and England.
 He convinced her of the dangers of staying on Corfu, so, after Christmas, she left on one of the last Imperial Airways flights to leave the island to rejoin her family in Bournemouth.

 She married Breeze in early 1940, and they moved to South Africa when the airline posted him there later in the year.
 During the war years, they eventually moved to Mozambique and then Ethiopia, where she gave birth to their first child, Gerry, in an Italian prisoner-of-war camp by Caesarean section without anesthetic.
 They lived in Cairo towards the end of the war.
 After the war ended, they moved back to Bournemouth, where they had their second son, Nicholas.